 - run Runs an external command without involving a shell - shell Runs a command through the system shell.
-It is platform and shell dependent.
-All shell meta characters are interpreted by the shell, including pipes, redirects, environment variable substitutions and so on.
+All shell meta characters are interpreted by the shell, including pipes, redirects, environment variable substitutions and so on echo and ls are common shell keywords. echo prints text to the terminal (the equivalent of print in Perl 6) ls lists all files and folders in the current directory